Additional Resources and Links

 Books on Competitive Programming.
 There are now several books specifically in the area of competitive programming, including Competitive Programming by Steven and Felix Halim, Programming Challenges by Steven Skiena and Miguel Revilla, and Looking for a Challenge, written by a group of authors associated with the Polish Olympiads.

-Online Sites / Discussion Forums.There are many good algorithmic references on-line -- for example, the collection of topics maintained at geeksforgeeks.org, or the on-line IOI community site.
+Online Sites / Discussion Forums.There are many good algorithmic references on-line -- for example, the collection of topics maintained at geeksforgeeks.org, or on Wikipedia.
 An excellent list of further on-line references appears in this CodeForces blog entry.
+Several former USACO finalists have also assembled useful websites with good resources, including the VPlanetCoding site by Riya Arora and a site by Benjamin Qi.
+One can find many videos (e.g., on YouTube) explaining how to solve various USACO problems, many of very high quality; for example, see the content at starcoder.org, produced by one of our top competitors.

 Problem Archives.
 In addition to the old USACO problems available for practice on this site, you can find old problems from the International Olympiad in Informatics until 2007 here (the IOI is currently working on a better archiving system to make its other tasks more readily available).
 Other prominent "on-line judges" that include archives of hundreds of old problems include the UVa online judge, the Sphere online judge, and the WCIPEG online judge; these sites are excellent for practice.